 There have been, and likely will continue to be, legislative and regulatory proposals at the foreign, federal and state levels directed at containing or lowering the cost of healthcare.
 For example, in 2016, the United Kingdom referendum on its membership in the EU resulted in a majority of the United Kingdom voters voting to exit the EU, often referred to as "Brexit".
 Pursuant to Article 50 of the Treaty on European Union, the United Kingdom ceased being a Member State of the European Union on January 31, 2020.
 A transition period began February 1, 2020 and continued until December 31, 2020, during which most laws of the EU continued to apply to the United Kingdom, including the European Union's rules, the European Union's pharmaceutical laws.
-The United Kingdom and the EU have signed a EU-UK Trade and Cooperation Agreement, which became provisionally applicable on 1 January 1, 2021 and will become formally applicable once ratified by both the United Kingdom and the EU.
+The United Kingdom and the EU have signed a EU-UK Trade and Cooperation Agreement, which became provisionally applicable on January 1, 2021 and went into force permanently on May 1, 2021, following formal approval by both the United Kingdom and the EU.
 This agreement provides details on how some aspects of the United Kingdom's and EU's relationship will operate going forwards however there are still many uncertainties.
 Brexit has already and may continue to adversely affect European and/or worldwide regulatory conditions.
 Brexit could lead to legal uncertainty and potentially divergent national laws and regulations in Europe, including those related to the pricing of prescription pharmaceuticals, as the United Kingdom determines which EU laws to replicate or replace, which could impair our ability to transact business in the EU and the United Kingdom in the future, if we elect to seek regulatory approval and commercialize any of our products there, if approved.
 The implementation of cost containment measures or other healthcare reforms may prevent us from being able to generate revenue, attain profitability, or commercialize our product.
-Such reforms could have an adverse effect on anticipated revenue from product candidates that we may successfully develop and for which we may obtain regulat
+Such reforms could have an adverse effect on anticipated revenue from product candidates that we may successfully develop and for which we may obtain regulatory approval and may affect our overall financial condition and ability to develop product candidates.